ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Now you can use our example to work on the stylesheet.
 It has all
-possible widget provided by Qt - common ones.
+possible widgets provided by Qt - common ones.
 Feel free to add more to
 them.

 To simplify the structure, there are separated files in